davidesner/keboola-ftp-extractor/README.md

     - **Table name** – (REQ) Storage bucket and table where the result will be uploaded (e.g. out.c-main.mytable).
     - **Download folder or file** – (DEFAULT FOLDER) indicator whether to download a single file or the whole folder
+    - **Compression** - (DEFAULT `None`) Specifies whether the retrieved files are archives and its' compression type.
+For more information see Compression section above.
     - **extension** - (DEFAULT `csv`) optional parameter specifying custom extension of files to retrieve. i.e. `txt`.
 If not specified all files with `csv` extension will be downloaded by default.
     - **Storage upload mode** – (DEFAULT INCREMENTAL) specifies whether to upload incrementally.
 If set to INCREMENTAL, the pkey must be